MarcSerraPeralta/surface-sim/docs/creating_a_Setup_object.md

 The parameters are classified into three categories:

-- **local parameter**: float value that is defined for an specific qubit or pair of qubits for the case of two-qubit gates
+- **local parameter**: float value that is defined for a specific qubit or pair of qubits for the case of two-qubit gates
 - **global parameter**: float value that is defined for all qubits or all two-qubit gates
 - **free parameter**: string name that can be set up and modified for an specific qubit or all qubits.
 These parameters can be setup using the `Setup.set_var_param` function.

 Examples that represent the same noise:
 ```